Crib Dice -- an Original Dice Game

 it.

-A player may continue rolling unfrozen dice for as long as he wants in
+A player may continue his turn in this manner for as long as he wants to or is able.

 either five or six